jadkhoury/TessellationDemo/README.md

 ```

 # Compute Tess Project
-The Bench subproject contains more or less the code from the demo, minus some late refratoring and including some code measuring and outputting the performances of our pipeline in a Zoom-Dezoom setup.
+The Bench subproject contains more or less the code from the demo, minus some late refratoring, and including some code measuring and outputting the performances of our pipeline in a Zoom-Dezoom setup.
 ```
 ├── CMakeLists.txt
 ├── common